arduchump/RMqttSN/README.md

 Usage
 -----
-To use UART serial comms, implement `void serialEvent()` - which is part of the standard Arduino library and gets called whenever there is incoming data on the serial line - and call `MQTTSN::parse_stream()`
+To use UART serial comms, define `USE_SERIAL` on the command line, and implement `void serialEvent()` - which is part of the standard Arduino library and gets called whenever there is incoming data on the serial line - and call `MQTTSN::parse_stream()`

+To use an RF12B module, you need the JeeNode library installed, and to define `USE_RF12B` on the command line.
+Then call `MQTTSN::parse_rf12()` as part of your normal loop.

 Subclass MQTTSN and override some, all, or none of the handler virtual functions to get data from the broker or to change application state.